-The second segment of the Panorama Trail (approximately 6.9 miles) would connect the East Peak Mountain Bike Park to Heavenly Village.
-It would begin near the bottom of the proposed East Peak Zipline Canopy Tour near East Peak Lodge and ultimately intersect the existing Van Sickle Connector Trail in the Van Sickle Bi-State Park.
+The second segment of the Panorama Trail (approximately 6.97.2 miles) would connect the East Peak Mountain Bike Park to Heavenly Village or the Boulder and Stagecoach base area parking lots.
+It would begin near the bottom of the proposed East Peak Zipline Canopy Tour near East Peak Lodge and ultimately-intersect the terminus of the existing Van Sickle Connector Trail in-within the Van Sickle Bi-State Park.
 The trail would be 2-3 feet wide and would incorporate project design features to help minimize erosion and sedimentation.
-This trail segment would be located primarily within the Lake Tahoe Basin (approximately 6 miles long and up to 95,800 square feet of land coverage) and is located entirely on National Forest System lands except for the final segment which is located on Nevada Division of State Park lands.
+This trail segment would be located primarily within the Lake Tahoe Basin (approximately 6.3 miles long and up to 95100,0800 square feet of land coverage) and is located entirely on National Forest System lands-except for the final segment which is located on Nevada Division of State Park lands.
+Land coverage for nonmotorized public trails are exempt from the calculation of land coverage per TRPA Code subsection 30.4.6.D.3 and therefore is not included in the Epic Discovery land coverage requirements.